Co-authors plus plug-in

 Incidentally, in your testing, did you try enabling the plugin that I mentioned here? https://redmine.gc.cuny.edu/issues/9570#note-4

-#5 Updated by Gina Cherry about 1 year ago
+#5 Updated by Gina Cherry over 2 years ago

 Thanks, Boone.
 I had forgotten that there was also a plug-in.
 I just tried it and it works with the Twenty themes, but not with Customizr, which is the theme we were hoping to use for the course hub (and possibly change to on the CETLS site).
 We're not wedded to Customizr, though.
 Are there other themes that offer a similar level of customizability?